Deep-MI/FastSurfer/doc/overview/OUTPUT_FILES.md

 ## HypVINN module

 The hypothalamus module outputs the files in the table shown below.
-Unless switched off by the `--no_hypvinn` argument, this module is automatically run whenever the segmentation module is run.
+Unless switched off by the `--no_hypothal` argument, this module is automatically run whenever the segmentation module is run.
 It adds three files, an image with the sub-segmentation of the hypothalamus and a text file with summary statistics.

 | directory | filename                         | module  | description                                   |